HangLiao/hangliao.github.io/_news/announcement_3.md

     <li><a href="https://www.youtube.com/user/Shippiddge">Shippiddge</a></li>
 </ul>

-This list is subject to change as I am changing (and evolving I hope) and my like/dislike changes.
+This list is subject to change as I am changing (and evolving) and my like/dislike changes.

 ***